VeraKowalczuk/acept/docs/source/uhp.rst

 Installation
 ------------
+While UrbanHeatPro is a dependency of ``acept``, it is not installed as a normal dependency.
+Instead it is included as a git submodule in the ``acept`` project and should be to be installed as an editable package.

 If the dependency is not yet installed, install UrbanHeatPro as an editable package for this project by running: